selimcagri/locaNMF-Metal/README.md

 >>>
 ```

 Please download the **demo** folder in this repository to your computer and
 walk through the `demo_simulation.ipynb` notebook to try out the software.
+The notebook automatically selects CUDA, Apple's MPS backend, or CPU at runtime
+based on the available hardware.

 To run the notebook, in terminal, change directory to the downloaded **demo** folder,
 then execute,